 Certification of bio-based content in products

 OK biobased by TÜV Austria is a certification scheme that provides independent proof of the bio-based origin of products.
-Certification is based on laboratory testing total and bio-based carbon content in products according to standards EN 16640 and on request also according to ASTM 6866.
+The certification is based on laboratory testing of the content in the tested products.

 OK biobased uses a star system to indicate bio-based content of a product.
 Every certified product is rated on a scale of one to four stars.